Overview

 Day 3 – Lake Nakuru National Park

-This morning we bid the Mara farewell before heading to Lake Nakuru National Park where we will enjoy an afternoon game drive through the park.
-Lake Nakuru is home to large flocks of flamingos and pelicans as well as black & white rhino, leopard, lion and numerous buck.
+This morning, we bid the Mara farewell before heading to Lake Nakuru National Park where we will enjoy an afternoon game drive through the park.
+Lake Nakuru is home to large flocks of flamingos and pelicans as well as black & white rhino, leopard, lion and numerous antelope.
 Originally created as a bird sanctuary, Lake Nakuru was upgraded to National Park status in 1968.

 Day 4 – Jinja